Wills, Trusts & Probate

 Charitable Lead Trust

-A charitable lead trust provides income to one or more charities for a set period, with the remaining assets passing to non-charitable beneficiaries, such as family members.
-This structure can be useful for estate and gift tax planning.
+A charitable lead trust pays income to one or more charities for a fixed term, after which the remaining assets pass to non-charitable beneficiaries such as family members.
+This arrangement can be used to support charities now while providing for heirs later, and it can be part of strategies to manage gift and estate tax exposure.
+Proper setup and compliance with legal standards are necessary to achieve intended tax and estate planning outcomes.

 Fiduciary Duty